 This legendary attraction is more than just a supernatural story.
-The Bell Witch Cave is an adventure not for the faint hearted.
-Explore the caves of the fabled bell witch and maybe even take a canoe ride while you are there.
+The Bell Witch Cave is an adventure not for the faint of heart.
+Explore the caves of the fabled bell witch and maybe even take a canoe ride while you are here.
 A replica of the hand hewed log cabin where the Bell family resided in the 1800s is also one of the star attractions of this place.
 Day time tours of the cave and cabin are available from 10:00a to 5:00p at USD12 for the cave tour and USD8 for the cabin tour.
 Special daytime and nighttime tours can be booked 48 hours in advance.
 The best time to visit would be close to Halloween where the witch is honored at the Bell Witch Fest.
+Tour timings and dates may vary as per season.

 This Neo-Gothic building is an architectural marvel replete with beautiful stained-glass windows, chandeliers and decor.
 Built in 1876, it features on the National Register of Historic Places.
 It organizes weekly prayer services and community worship.
 This place is a must visit place for immense peace and inspiration.